 Flood damage to a home or business can be devastating and extremely costly.
 It’s important to the safety of you and your family or coworkers to quickly contact a flood insurance provider and start the restoration process.

-CompanyCam has gathered a list of must-have photos you’ll need to thoroughly document the damages you or your customer are facing.
-For more information on how to volunteer or make donations, we’ve also gathered a list of resources for Nebraska flood relief.
+CompanyCam has compiled a list of essential photos you’ll need to thoroughly document the damages you or your customer are facing.
+Here are some photos you’ll want to take:

 - Inspect for structural and electrical damage from the outside to determine if it is safe to enter